Iamvinnie254/Documentation/GIT/git.md

 Git and GitHub are essential tools for modern software development.
 They offer robust version control, team collaboration, and automated workflows through GitHub Actions.

-Whether you're working solo or on a team, understanding and utilizing these tools effectively will significantly boost productivity and code quality.
+Whether you're working solo or on a team, understanding and utilizing these tools effectively will significantly boost productivity and code quality